wright-development/Expected.Request/index.md

 Just as the name suggests Expected.Request helps you define what you **expect** out of your requests.

-Expected Request is a Fluent API that guides you through your API testing.
-It all starts by creating a **new Request**.
+Expected Request is a Fluent API that guides you through your API testing, and it all starts by creating a **new Request**.

 ## Installation